 Complete Works.
 Volume 2: 1940–1955

-Volume two of the comprehensive three-part monograph on the great French interior designer
+Volume two of the comprehensive four-part monograph on the great French interior designer

 1st edition, 2015

 528 pages, 744 color and 441 b/w illustrations